lorin/openstack-hackspace/dashboard.md

 1. Click "Attach Volume"

 Inside of your cirros instance, you should now see a /dev/vdb device.
-You can format it and mount it, as before:
+You can format it and mount it as a drive.

     $ sudo mkfs.ext4 /dev/vdb
     $ sudo mount /dev/vdb /mnt